jacobldavis/HPC-Mini-Cluster/README.md

     MPI_Finalize();
 }
 ```
 Next, compile the program by running `mpicc -o hello hello.c`, and create a hostfile with your cluster's IP addresses, and run the code with `mpiexec -n 1 f hostfile ./hello`.
+If it worked, MPI is likely installed correctly!

 ![hellompi](images/hellompi.png)